Running Pace Calculator — Min/km, Finish Time & Pace Chart

 Late-April mornings on the coast start cool (around 51°F / 11°C) with high humidity and a frequent marine-layer fog, and wind off the Pacific is the wild card.
 Dress in light layers you can shed and plan for damp, breezy conditions rather than heat.

-It is a limited field — around 3,200 marathon finishers in recent years — which is part of why entry runs on a lottery.
-Keeping the field small protects the point-to-point course on two-lane Highway 1.
+The marathon is capped at about 4,500 entrants, and recent editions have produced around 3,200 marathon finishers — the small field is part of why entry runs on a drawing.
+Keeping it small protects the point-to-point course on two-lane Highway 1.

 It is a point-to-point race: runners start near Big Sur and finish in Carmel, heading north on Highway 1, which is closed to traffic for the morning.
 The Bixby Creek Bridge marks roughly the halfway point.